seancorfield/honeysql/doc/clause-reference.md

 HoneySQL supports the following DDL clauses as a data DSL.

+Several of these include column specifications and HoneySQL provides some special syntax (functions) to support that.
+See [Clause Descriptors in Special Syntax](special-syntax.md#clause-descriptors) for more details.

 ## alter-table, add-column, drop-column, modify-column, rename-column

 `:alter-table` can accept either a single table name or